pantheon-systems/documentation/source/content/guides/mariadb-mysql/03-mysql-workbench.md

 This section provides information on how to use [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) to access a database on Pantheon.

-[MySQL Workbench](https://dev.mysql.com/downloads/workbench/) provides DBAs and developers an integrated tools environment for: database design & modeling; SQL development; database administration; and support for Windows, Mac OS X, and Linux.
+[MySQL Workbench](https://dev.mysql.com/downloads/workbench/) provides DBAs and developers with an integrated tools environment for:

+- Database design and modeling

+- SQL development

+- Database administration

+- Support for Windows, Mac OS X, and Linux

 ## Get Started